will62794/tla-web/doc/tla-modules.md

 The second, `INSTANCE` is a bit different, and also allows for "substitution".

-If you have a statement like `INSTANCE N`, then this dumps all definitions that appear in `N` into the scope of module `M`, but it does not dump the `VARIABLE` or `CONSTANT` declarations from `N`.
-But, if you use a definition from `N` from within `M`, it must be able to access any symbol that could be accessed within `N`, which include variable or constants declarations in `N`.
-So, you have to ensure that those same symbols are accessible in `M` as well.
+Specifically, the statement `INSTANCE N` dumps all definitions that appear in `N` into the scope of module `M`.
+Note that is does *not* dump the `VARIABLE` or `CONSTANT` declarations from `N`.

+If you want to use a definition from `N` from within `M` after this definition dump, though, the definition expression must be able to access any symbol that could be accessed within `N`, which may include `VARIABLE`/`CONSTANT` declarations in `N`.
+So, you have to ensure that those symbols are accessible in `M` as well.

-If symbols with the same nameas those in `N` already appear in `M`, then this is already handled.
+If symbols with the same name as those in `N` already appear in `M`, then this is already handled.
 If not, though, you have to provide explicit substitutions for the symbols that appear in `N` but not in `M`.
 For example, if `N` declares `VARIABLE y`, but there is no `VARIABLE y` declaration in `M`, then you must provide a substitution for `y` in the `INSTANCE N` statement.
 For example, if `M` has declared `VARIABLE x`, then you could write
 ```tla
 INSTANCE N WITH y <- x
 ```